Distributional convergence for the number of symbol comparisons used by QuickSort: Introduction, review of related literature and summary

 \subsection{Introduction}

-We consider Hoare's~\cite{h1962} \QuickSort\ algorithm applied to~$n$ distinct random items (called \emph{keys}) $X_1, \dots, X_n$, each represented as a word (i.e.,\ infinite string of symbols such as bits) from some specified finite or countably infinite alphabet.
-We will consider various probabilistic mechanisms [called \emph{(probabilistic) sources}] for generating the symbols within a key, but we will always assume that the keys themselves are iid (independent and identically distributed), and we will later place conditions on the source that rule out the generation of equal keys.
+We consider Hoare's~\cite{h1962} \QuickSort algorithm applied to~$n$ distinct random items (called \textit{keys}) $X_1, \ldots, X_n$, each represented as a word (i.e., infinite string of symbols such as bits) from some specified finite or countably infinite alphabet.
+We will consider various probabilistic mechanisms [called \textit{\textup{(}probabilistic\textup{)} sources}] for generating the symbols within a key, but we will always assume that the keys themselves are i.i.d. (independent and identically distributed), and we will later place conditions on the source that rule out the generation of equal keys.

-\QuickSort$(X_1, \dots, X_n)$ chooses one of the~$n$ keys $X_1, \dots, X_n$ (called the ``pivot'') uniformly at random, compares each of the other keys to it, and then proceeds recursively to sort both the keys smaller than the pivot and those larger than it.
+\QuickSort$(X_1, \ldots, X_n)$ chooses one of the~$n$ keys $X_1, \ldots, X_n$ (called the ``pivot'') uniformly at random, compares each of the other keys to it and then proceeds recursively to sort both the keys smaller than the pivot and those larger than it.

-\emph{Key observation (coupling)}:\ Because of the assumption that the keys are iid, we may take the pivot to be the \emph{first} key in the sequence, $X_1$.
-Thus if $X_1, X_2, \dots$ is an infinite sequence of keys and $C_n$ is any measure of the cost of sorting~$n$ random keys using any cost function~$c$ (for example, the number of key comparisons or the number of symbol comparisons), then we can place all the random variables $C_n$ on a common probability space by using $C_n = c(X_1, \dots, X_n)$.
-Notice that then $C_n$ is nondecreasing in~$n$.
+\textit{Key observation \textup{(}coupling\textup{)}}.
+Because of the assumption that the keys are i.i.d., we may take the pivot to be the \textit{first} key in the sequence, $X_1$.
+Thus if $X_1, X_2, \ldots$ is an infinite sequence of keys and $C_n$ is any measure of the cost of sorting~$n$ random keys using any cost function~$c$ (e.g., the number of key comparisons or the number of symbol comparisons), then we can place all the random variables~$C_n$ on a common probability space by using $C_n = c(X_1, \ldots, X_n)$.
+Notice then that $C_n$ is nondecreasing in~$n$.
 We will assume throughout that this natural coupling of the random variables $C_n$ has been used.
 The coupling opens up the possibility of establishing stronger forms of convergence than convergence in distribution, such as almost sure convergence and convergence in $L^p$, for suitably normalized $C_n$.